Winona State University’s Investment in Energy Efficient Upgrades

-WSU selected McKinstry as their LESS project partner based on the our higher education market experience across the country and our commitment to guaranteeing results and savings.
-The LESS project is funded by an Energy Savings Performance Contract (ESPC) providing the district with a cost-neutral solution to achieve immense energy savings and the ability to plan for resilient and sustainable operations.
-Following the self-funding timeline of 18 years, additional savings will go directly to the university.
+WSU selected McKinstry as their LESS project partner based on our higher education market experience across the country and our commitment to guaranteeing results and savings.
+The LESS project was funded by an Energy Savings Performance Contract (ESPC) which provided the district with a cost-neutral solution to achieve immense energy savings and the ability to plan for resilient and sustainable operations.
+Following the self-funding timeline of 18 years, additional savings go directly to the university.

-A 1.4 MW solar project generating almost 1.7 MWh of renewable energy each year, this is the largest energy performance contract project in the Minnesota State University System and will result in annual guaranteed utility and operational cost savings of approximately $685,000—a 23.8% reduction in utility costs and a total savings of $26 million over the project’s 25-year lifetime.
+The 1.4 MW solar project is generating nearly 1.7 MWh of renewable energy each year, making it the largest energy performance contract project in the Minnesota State University System resulting in an annual guaranteed utility and operational cost savings of approximately $685,000.
+This is a 23.8% reduction in utility costs and a total savings of $26 million over the project’s 25-year lifetime.

-“McKinstry has been proud to partner with Winona State University, the Minnesota State University System, and the State of Minnesota to help the university address their carbon reduction, sustainability, energy efficiency, operational and financial goals,” said McKinstry’s vice president, energy & technical services – midwest region.
-“We have aspired to develop solutions and outcomes that not only help the university attain its goals but also create a generational impact that inspires curiosity, learning, environmental stewardship and responsible resource management.”
+“McKinstry has been proud to partner with Winona State University, the Minnesota State University System and the State of Minnesota to help the university address their carbon reduction, sustainability, energy efficiency, operational and financial goals,” said John Neville, business development director — Energy, Minnesota.
+“We’ve aspired to develop solutions and outcomes that not only help the university attain its goals but also create a generational impact that inspires curiosity, learning, environmental stewardship and responsible resource management.”

-The LESS project also includes campus-wide lighting upgrades in all buildings and parking lots, two brand new electric vehicle (EV) charging stations, weather proofing of 17 buildings, the installation of destratification fans to equalize temperatures throughout fitness-specific spaces reducing unnecessary heat loss, enhanced water conservation equipment including irrigation and swimming pool controls and more.
-All told, the project replaced 21,000 light fixtures, as well as every toilet, shower head, urinal and faucet aerator on campus, leading to a huge reduction in electricity consumption (nearly 5 million kWh per year), natural gas consumption (over 225,800 Therms each year), and water consumption (almost 10 million gallons of water per year).
+The LESS project also included campus-wide lighting upgrades in all buildings and parking lots, two brand new electric vehicle (EV) charging stations, weather proofing of 17 buildings, the installation of destratification fans to equalize temperatures throughout fitness-specific spaces reducing unnecessary heat loss, enhanced water conservation equipment including irrigation and swimming pool controls and more.
+The project replaced 21,000 light fixtures, as well as every toilet, shower head, urinal and faucet aerator on campus, leading to a huge reduction in electricity consumption (nearly 5 million kWh per year), natural gas consumption (over 225,800 Therms each year) and water consumption (almost 10 million gallons of water per year).

 Location: